php-fig/fig-standards/proposed/phpdoc-tags.md

 #### Description

-The @internal tag can be used as counterpart of the @api tag, indicating that the associated "Structural Element" is used purely for the internal workings of this piece of software.
+The `@internal` tag indicates that the associated "Structural Element" is intended only for use within the application, library or package to which it belongs.

+Authors MAY use this tag to indicate that an element with public visibility should be regarded as exempt from the API - for example:
+  * Library authors MAY regard breaking changes to internal elements as being exempt from semantic versioning.
+  * Static analysis tools MAY indicate the use of internal elements from another library/package with a warning or notice.

 When generating documentation from PHPDoc comments it is RECOMMENDED to hide the associated element unless the user has explicitly indicated that internal elements